p4rkerw/dpcr_design/rn7_panel3/rn7_chrM_Nd2.md

 GTACCCTTACCCTACCGCTTTCCTCCCAACTAATCACAT
 ```

 3. We will now check this sequence with BLAT to ensure that it's specific to our target region.
+Note how it has a very high score for the entire length of the sequence on the target chromosome.

 ```
    ACTIONS                 QUERY   SCORE START   END QSIZE IDENTITY  CHROM  STRAND  START       END   SPAN